NajiElKotob/Awesome-Viz/Questions.md

 * What is the total number and percentage of persons above 64 years of age covered by private health insurance?
 * Show the sales trend over time (specific period of time)
 * Shows the revenue for each quarter of each year, with groups of columns/bars representing the country.
-* Show percentage distribution of participants (Count) by age group 🍩
+* Show percentage distribution of participants (Count) by age group. 🍩
 * Shows the trend of revenue over quarters and years as lines, each line representing a country.
-* Display the percentage % of sales by years
+* Display the percentage % of sales by years.
-* Display the percentage % of sales by category for each year
+* Display the percentage % of sales by category for each year.
 * Which month and year had the most profit? 📈📊
 * Where is the company seeing the most success (by country)?
 * Which product and segment should the company continue to invest in?